Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Effective action and renormalization-group analysis

-{ \it Effective action and renormalization-group analysis.---} It is known that the QLM has an effective height field action in the continuum limit~\cite{henleyRelaxation1997}.
-The rule for constructing the height covering is illustrated in Fig.~\ref{fig:fig4} (b).
-We first choose one plaquette as the reference with zero height, then taking a clockwise (anticlockwise) moving around sites with "magnetic charge" $+2 (-2)$~\cite{davidCoulomb2003,neilSynchronization2019,neilInteracting2020}, let the height increase by $1/2$ when crossing an occupied dimer bond and decrease by $1/2$ for an empty bond.
-In this way, dimer coverings $\{c\}$ can be translated to height coverings $\{h\}$, and we further define $h_I$ as the average of the 4 plaquettes centering the "magnetic charge" site, and perform the average over the lattice $\langle \frac{4}{N}\sum_{I}\cos(2\pi h_I) \rangle$ and $\langle \frac{4}{N}\sum_{I}\sin(2\pi h_I) \rangle$ to distinguish the states with $h=\pm1/2$ and $h=0$, which are the two degenerate states of RP phase.
-The representative height covering in the LN, RP and SP phases, are give in SM~\cite{suppl}.
+It is known that the QLM has an effective height field action in the continuum limit~\cite{henleyRelaxation1997}.
+The rule for constructing the height covering~\cite{davidCoulomb2003,neilSynchronization2019,neilInteracting2020} is illustrated in Fig.~\ref{fig:fig4}(b).
+We first choose one plaquette as the reference with zero height, then taking a clockwise (counterclockwise) movement around sites with ``magnetic charge" $+2 (-2)$, let the height increase by $1/2$ when crossing an occupied dimer bond and decrease by $1/2$ for an empty bond.
+In this way, dimer coverings $\{c\}$ can be translated to height coverings $\{h\}$, and we further define $h_I$ as the average of the four plaquettes centering the ``magnetic charge" site.